 There are two possible situations when a time transition occurs.

-First, time may be set backwards, in which case particular times will appear to occur twice within the same day.
+First, time may be set backwards, in which case particular times will appear to occur twice.
 These are called 'ambiguous times'.
-Second, time may be set forwards, in which case particular times will appear to not occur within a day.
-This are called 'nonexistent times'.
+Second, time may be set forwards, in which case particular times will not occur.
+These are called 'nonexistent times'.

-When an action is configured in the Schedule MIB to occur at an ambiguous time during a time transition, the action SHALL only be invoked at the first occurence of the ambiguous time.
-For example, if an action is scheduled to occur at 2:00 am, and a time transition occurs at 3:00 am which sets the clock back to 2:00 am, the action SHALL only be invoked at the first occurence of 2:00 am.
+When an action is configured in the Schedule MIB to occur at an ambiguous time, the action will be invoked at all occurrences of the ambiguous time.
+For example, if an action is scheduled to occur at 2:10 am, and a time transition occurs at 3:00 am which sets the clock back to 2:00 am, the action will be invoked twice.